 5. Choose ‘Experiences not things’

 This cliche may be a little worn out by people selling expensive ‘experience days’, but the idea is still sound.
 There are plenty of free or low cost, local things you can do, like organising a walk with your friends or learning something new together.
 Look out for charities auctioning experiences as part of their fundraising.
 Reduce the amount of ‘stuff’ in the world and gift someone a day they’ll remember instead.

 Buy someone a gift card for online yoga with EkhartYoga so they can have a little yoga escape from the festivities.

 If you’re a member yourself you can gift 3 friends with a 1-month membership for free until December 31st!

 Why not invite your friends to follow Esther Ekhart’s Online Yoga and Meditation Retreat together.

 7. Choose gifts that give back

 Support small, local businesses with strong ethical policies.
 More and more companies now operate on a buy-one gift-one basis, or donate a share of their profits.
-Look for companies who give back to communities, like Article 22 who employ local families in Laos to create jewellery from shrapnel and weapons, making the area safer and providing a decent wage in the process.
+Look for companies who give back to communities like social enterprises.
 Check any wrapping paper you use can be recycled (lots can’t) or choose reusable fabric wrap.

 8. Buy second-hand